-Through careful, joint planning, Mrs Turner, our Forest School teacher, will supplement the science curriculum allowing children to engage with the natural environment.
-They will get a chance to explore science within the environmental area and pond habitat.
+Through careful, joint planning, Mrs Turner, our Forest School teacher, will supplement the science curriculum allowing children to engage within our world.
+They will get a chance to explore science within the environmental area and pond area.
 Please ensure your child comes to school equipped with old clothes and wellies for these sessions.
 You will be advised of the dates in class letters.